Tunnel rat: In the Vietnam War

 During the Vietnam War, "tunnel rat" became an unofficial specialty for volunteer combat engineers and infantrymen from the Australian Army and the U.S. Army who cleared and destroyed enemy tunnel complexes.
-Their motto was the tongue-in-cheek Latin phrase Non Gratum Anus Rodentum ("not worth a rat's ass").
+Their motto was the tongue-in-cheek Dog Latin phrase Non Gratum Anus Rodentum ("not worth a rat's ass").

 In the early stages of the war against the French colonial forces, the Viet Minh created an extensive underground system of tunnels, which was later expanded and improved by the Viet Cong.
 By the 1960s, the tunnel complexes included hospitals, training areas, storage facilities, headquarters, and barracks.
 These diverse facilities, coupled with sophisticated ventilation systems, allowed VC guerrillas to remain hidden underground for months at a time.

 During the Vietnam War, ANZUS troops uncovered a great number of enemy tunnels while patrolling or conducting larger operations.
 The men of the 3 Field Troop, an Australian combat engineering unit that served in Vietnam from 1965 to 1966, have made a convincing argument that they were the first allied troops to enter the tunnels.
 Tunnel rats were given the task of destroying them, gathering intelligence within them, and killing or capturing their occupants—often in conditions of close combat.
 Typically, a tunnel rat was equipped with only a standard issue M1911 pistol or M1917 revolver, a bayonet, a flashlight, and explosives.

 Many tunnel rats reportedly came to dislike the intense muzzle blast of the relatively large .45 caliber round, as the .45's loud report could often leave one temporarily deaf when fired in a confined space.
 Consequently, some preferred to clear tunnels armed with a .38 Special revolver equipped with a sound suppressor and other non-standard weapons.
 "A few of the OSS-ordered World War II era suppressed High Standard HD .22 automatics made their way into Tunnel Rat hands.
 But these weapons were very few in number and wanted by a number of other special units.
 Personal weapons were used by the rats, ranging from .25 caliber automatics to sawn-off shotguns."